As an Amazon Associate I earn from qualifying purchases.

 Then add the lemon juice and sweetener.
-Any low carb sweetener will work here as long as it dissolved properly.
+Any low-carb sweetener will work here as long as it dissolves properly.
 Some sweeteners don’t dissolve well, so choose carefully.

-Note that you don’t have to use low carb sweetener.
+Note that you don’t have to use a low-carb sweetener.
 You can use any sweetener you are partial to and add as much as you like, to taste.

 What You’ll Need